Your French Bulldog losing hair may become a concern if it appears that their shedding is beyond what is normally expected of their particular breed.

 Certain steps that a dog owner can take to help their French Bulldog if they see hair loss occurring will be determined by the extent of hair loss, its severity, and verifying the cause of hair loss.

-For a French Bulldog experiencing hair loss as a result of increased dryness and itchiness, there are several topical solutions available to dog owners that are easy and cheap to perform.
+For a French Bulldog experiencing hair loss due to increased dryness and itchiness, several topical solutions are available to dog owners that are easy and cheap to perform.

-Other topical solutions to soothe and clean your Frenchie’s fur and skin include the introduction of coconut oil, baking soda pastes, aloe vera, or even tea baths.
+Other topical solutions to soothe and clean your Frenchie’s fur and skin include introducing coconut oil, baking soda pastes, aloe vera, or even tea baths.

-Mixing apple cider vinegar into your dog’s water may also be a good treatment or preventative measure, as this remedy aims to make your dog’s skin less appetizing to parasites such as fleas, ticks, mites, or lice.
+Mixing apple cider vinegar into your dog’s water may also be a good treatment or preventative measure.
+This remedy aims to make your dog skinless appetizing parasites such as fleas, ticks, mites, or lice.